DrHazemAli/image-studio/SECURITY.md

 ## 🙏 Acknowledgments

 We appreciate the security research community and responsible disclosure practices.
-Thank you for helping keep Azure Image Studio secure for all users.
+Thank you for helping keep Image Studio secure for all users.